TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![RV-7](./images/RV7.png)

-The first line of the Arturia Keyboad LCD should display "RV-7 (reverb)" and the second one the name of the selected algorithm.
+The first line of the Arturia keyboard LCD should display "RV-7 (reverb)" and the second one the algorithm type.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |